 - Use a rotation-based schedule approach, so campers get to do all of the activities, but not all at the same time.

-- Understand, communicate, and encourage appropriate social distancing/ppe protocols during your time at camp.
+- Understand, communicate, and encourage appropriate hygiene and illness response during your time at camp.

-- Have increased structure during free time to limit the number of campers in one specific area, and staff appropriately to ensure safe distancing.
+- Have increased structure during free time to limit the number of campers in one specific area.

 - Limit the amount of shared-use equipment and supplies.
 Pre-package as many resources for cabin groups and/or individuals as possible.